orkitec/orkitec.github.io/_posts/portfolio/2009-06-12-orkitec-chaco-first-indie-game-release.md

 Chaco was the first game I've worked on as [orkitec](/about/) and i used an early version of my engine for it.
 The main goal at the time was just to finish and release something to make sure games with the orkitec game engine can be released on the apple app store and to have something to show for.

-Chaco has been removed from the stores since it would need to be updated to use recent libs from iOS and android.
+Chaco has been removed from the stores since it would need to be updated to use recent libs from iOS and Android.

 ![chaco screenshot](../../assets/images/portfolio/orkitec/chaco_screenshot.png)